nathanoy/makePdfsLernable/Guide.md

 1. Load your PDF document using the `Load` button.
 2. Select the portion of the PDF you wish to hide.
 Check [#Controls](#Controls) for details.
 3. Click `Render` to generate the result.
-4. Click `Open` to Open the file in your browser where you can Download it if you like.
+It will open in a new Tab.

 ## Controls